 Pack It Up

 I always pack one suitcase with clothes for myself and my husband.
 I pack another one with my son’s clothes.
-If we will be spending the night along the way, I pack a bag with clothes for each of us to wear on day 2 of the drive.
+If we will be spending the night along the way, I pack a third bag with clothes for each of us to wear on day 2 of the drive.
 I pack yet another bag with all of our toiletries.
 The benefit of putting all of the toiletries in a separate bag is that if something spills, it won’t ruin your clothes or electronics.
 I also pack a bag of toys for my son to play with in the car and another one with snacks.
-Additionally, I pack a “just in case” bag with things like a flashlight, paper towels, trash bags, wet wipes, etc. I also throw a pillow and blanket for everyone into the car.
+Additionally, I pack a “just in case” bag with things like a flashlight, paper towels, trash bags, wet wipes, etc. I also throw a pillow and blanket for each person into the car.

 Load The Car

 Packing everything into the car is similar to putting together a jigsaw puzzle.
 Pack the largest items on the bottom.
-You also want to load the bags that you won’t be needing until you are at your final destination in the car first.
+You also want to load the bags that you won’t need until you are at your final destination in the car first.
 Suitcases containing things that you will only need when stopped can be loaded into the trunk or cargo area of your car.
 Things that you may need while actually moving, should be put in the passenger compartment.
 Preferably, you want to put the bags near the person who is most likely to be getting into them.

 In our car, I put the large suitcases of clothes in the back cargo area.
 I put our toiletries bag, overnight duffel, and camera bag on top of that.
 My purse, pillow, and laptop go in the front seat.
-In the back seat next to my son’s car seat, I put his toy bag and pillow.
+In the back seat next to my son, I put his toy bag and pillow.
 The just-in-case bag and snack bag then sit in the backseat floorboard on the opposite side of the car from my son.
 Our phones, along with my husband’s wallet, sunglasses and ipod, go in the front seat in either the cup holders or console.

 This makes it easy to get to what we need when we need it.
 If someone gets hungry, I can reach into the back and grab a snack.
 My son can grab his toys when he wants them.
 My husband can get to his music when he’s ready.
 Once we stop for the night, I only have to pull out 2 bags.
 Then, when we arrive at our final location, I unload the entire car.